gpolak/GPUberView/README.md

 3. Navigate to the `MainViewController.m` file in the `GPUberViewDemo` folder.
 4. Supply your own `serverToken` and `clientId` values in the `- (IBAction)callUber` function.
 5. Optionally supply the desired pickup and drop-off values.
-5. Run the app in the Simulator or on the device. **Note:** to launch the Uber app, you must run it on a device with Uber installed.
-Otherwise the user is forwarded to the Uber mobile website.
+5. Run the app in the Simulator or on the device.

+### Note:
+If the phone has the Uber app installed, tapping any of the Uber service buttons will bring it up with the appropriate parameters already set.
+Otherwise the Uber mobile website will be launched.

 ## Adding GPUberView to Your Project